The Third Man Theme

 "The Third Man Theme" (also written "3rd Man Theme" and known as "The Harry Lime Theme") is an instrumental written and performed by Anton Karas for the soundtrack to the 1949 film The Third Man.
+Upon release the theme proved popular, spending eleven weeks at number one on Billboard's United States Best Sellers in Stores chart.
+Multiple versions have been performed and recorded, selling tens of millions of copies, and its success influenced the release strategy of later film singles.

 Background

 The Third Man is a 1949 British film noir, directed by Carol Reed.
 One night after a long day of filming The Third Man on location in Vienna, Reed and cast members Joseph Cotten, Alida Valli and Orson Welles had dinner and retired to a wine cellar.
 In the bistro, which retained the atmosphere of the pre-war days, they heard the zither music of Anton Karas, a 40-year-old musician who was playing there just for the tips.
 Reed immediately realized that this was the music he wanted for his film.
 Karas spoke only German, which no one in Reed's party spoke, but fellow customers translated Reed's offer to the musician that he compose and perform the soundtrack for The Third Man.
 Karas was reluctant since it meant traveling to England, but he finally accepted.
 Karas wrote and recorded the 40 minutes of music heard in The Third Man over a six-week period, after the entire film was translated for him at Shepperton Studios.

 The composition that became famous as "The Third Man Theme" had long been in Karas's repertoire, but he had not played it in 15 years.
 "When you play in a café, nobody stops to listen," Karas said.
 "This tune takes a lot out of your fingers.
 I prefer playing 'Wien, Wien', the sort of thing one can play all night while eating sausages at the same time."
 According to writer and critic Rudi Blesh, the tune is identical to the main theme of "Rags to Burn", a ragtime piano piece credited to Frank X. McFadden and published in Kansas City, Missouri, in 1899.